 Great Ignition consulting and development is the heart of my young company.
-My plan for expansion is continuing to be great at Ignition consulting and development and finding ways to be better and better at it.
-And making my company's consulting and development services and quality more broadly known and informing more people about Ignition.
+My plan for expansion is continuing to be great at Ignition consulting and development and finding ways to be better and better at it - what that really means is doing a good job helping my clients.
+And my plan includes making my company's consulting and development services and quality more broadly known and informing more people about Ignition.

 This blog post is a lot about myself and my company.
 I actually don't really like to write about myself.
 Many of my future blog posts will be about Ignition software and other software things.
 Ignition 7.7 Beta was recently released.
 I can't wait to download it and explore many of its new features and blog about it.